One of the many positive things St. Paul's is known for is its welcoming spirit and there are many occasions to feel part of the Cathedral community.

 Episcopal Church Women at the Cathedral promotes oneness among women of all ages as they come together to serve God in the community.
 The Episcopal Church Women at St. Paul’s advocate several ongoing outreach activities through financial contributions and volunteering.
 For more information contact Joann Speers at [email protected]

 When women support each other, incredible things happen!
-So if you're looking for new bonds or hoping to strengthen old ones, please join us December 7th.
+So if you're looking for new bonds or hoping to strengthen old ones, please join us for our second gathering on Saturday, January 18th.

 If you would enjoy the opportunity to get to know fellow parishioners a bit better, consider joining a Narthex Group - small groups of eight individuals or three entire families.